First Midwest Bank Trust Division Acquires 3,802 Shares of PepsiCo, Inc. (NASDAQ:PEP)

-First Midwest Bank Trust Division boosted its holdings in PepsiCo, Inc. (NASDAQ:PEP) by 9.4% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 44,430 shares of the company’s stock after purchasing an additional 3,802 shares during the period.
-PepsiCo comprises about 1.0% of First Midwest Bank Trust Division’s portfolio, making the stock its 20th largest holding.
+First Midwest Bank Trust Division boosted its holdings in shares of PepsiCo, Inc. (NASDAQ:PEP) by 9.4% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 44,430 shares of the company’s stock after acquiring an additional 3,802 shares during the quarter.
+PepsiCo accounts for about 1.0% of First Midwest Bank Trust Division’s portfolio, making the stock its 20th largest position.
 First Midwest Bank Trust Division’s holdings in PepsiCo were worth $6,683,000 at the end of the most recent quarter.

-Other institutional investors have also added to or reduced their stakes in the company.
-Red Door Wealth Management LLC grew its position in shares of PepsiCo by 22.5% in the 2nd quarter.
-Red Door Wealth Management LLC now owns 9,937 shares of the company’s stock valued at $1,472,000 after acquiring an additional 1,824 shares during the period.
-JLB & Associates Inc. grew its position in shares of PepsiCo by 2.4% in the 2nd quarter.
-JLB & Associates Inc. now owns 103,057 shares of the company’s stock valued at $15,269,000 after acquiring an additional 2,457 shares during the period.
-44 Wealth Management LLC lifted its stake in shares of PepsiCo by 88.0% during the 2nd quarter.
-44 Wealth Management LLC now owns 10,116 shares of the company’s stock worth $1,499,000 after buying an additional 4,736 shares during the last quarter.
-Carnegie Capital Asset Management LLC lifted its stake in shares of PepsiCo by 2.5% during the 2nd quarter.
-Carnegie Capital Asset Management LLC now owns 131,021 shares of the company’s stock worth $19,409,000 after buying an additional 3,210 shares during the last quarter.
-Finally, Cubist Systematic Strategies LLC lifted its stake in shares of PepsiCo by 94.5% during the 1st quarter.
-Cubist Systematic Strategies LLC now owns 44,338 shares of the company’s stock worth $6,272,000 after buying an additional 21,538 shares during the last quarter.
-70.48% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Paragon Wealth Strategies LLC bought a new position in PepsiCo during the second quarter valued at about $30,000.
+Cowen Prime Advisors LLC bought a new position in PepsiCo during the second quarter worth about $34,000.
+Financial Insights Inc. bought a new position in PepsiCo during the second quarter worth about $36,000.
+AGF Investments LLC bought a new position in PepsiCo during the second quarter worth about $37,000.
+Finally, Itau Unibanco Holding S.A. bought a new position in PepsiCo during the second quarter worth about $44,000.
+Hedge funds and other institutional investors own 70.48% of the company’s stock.

-PEP has been the subject of a number of research reports.
-Barclays raised their target price on shares of PepsiCo from $165.00 to $168.00 and gave the stock an “overweight” rating in a research note on Thursday, October 7th.
-Guggenheim lifted their price objective on shares of PepsiCo from $171.00 to $175.00 and gave the stock a “buy” rating in a research note on Tuesday, September 21st.
-Evercore ISI reiterated a “hold” rating and issued a $160.00 price objective on shares of PepsiCo in a research note on Thursday, October 7th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of PepsiCo from $158.00 to $160.00 and gave the stock a “hold” rating in a research note on Wednesday, October 6th.
-Finally, UBS Group lifted their price objective on shares of PepsiCo from $170.00 to $172.00 and gave the stock a “buy” rating in a research note on Wednesday, October 6th.
-One investment analyst has rated the stock with a sell rating, seven have given a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $162.86.
+The business also recently declared a quarterly dividend, which will be paid on Friday, January 7th.
+Investors of record on Friday, December 3rd will be issued a $1.075 dividend.
+This represents a $4.30 annualized dividend and a yield of 2.63%.
+PepsiCo’s dividend payout ratio (DPR) is currently 73.25%.

-PepsiCo (NASDAQ:PEP) last announced its quarterly earnings results on Monday, October 4th.
-The company reported $1.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.73 by $0.06.
-The company had revenue of $20.19 billion for the quarter, compared to analyst estimates of $19.39 billion.
-PepsiCo had a net margin of 10.62% and a return on equity of 58.31%.
-The firm’s revenue was up 11.6% on a year-over-year basis.
-During the same period in the previous year, the firm posted $1.66 EPS.
-As a group, research analysts anticipate that PepsiCo, Inc. will post 6.25 earnings per share for the current year.
+A number of equities research analysts have recently issued reports on PEP shares.
+Guggenheim increased their price target on shares of PepsiCo from $171.00 to $175.00 and gave the stock a “buy” rating in a report on Tuesday, September 21st.
+Zacks Investment Research downgraded shares of PepsiCo from a “buy” rating to a “hold” rating and set a $164.00 target price on the stock. in a research note on Monday, August 9th.
+Barclays raised their target price on shares of PepsiCo from $165.00 to $168.00 and gave the company an “overweight” rating in a research note on Thursday, October 7th.
+UBS Group raised their target price on shares of PepsiCo from $170.00 to $172.00 and gave the company a “buy” rating in a research note on Wednesday, October 6th.
+Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of PepsiCo from $158.00 to $160.00 and gave the company a “hold” rating in a research note on Wednesday, October 6th.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, PepsiCo presently has a consensus rating of “Hold” and an average price target of $162.86.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, January 7th.
-Shareholders of record on Friday, December 3rd will be issued a dividend of $1.075 per share.
-This represents a $4.30 dividend on an annualized basis and a yield of 2.63%.
-PepsiCo’s payout ratio is 73.25%.
+In related news, CFO Hugh F. Johnston sold 37,266 shares of PepsiCo stock in a transaction on Thursday, October 21st.
+The shares were sold at an average price of $160.30, for a total value of $5,973,739.80.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 0.14% of the company’s stock.

 PepsiCo, Inc engages in the manufacture, marketing, distribution and sale of beverages, food, and snacks.
 It is a food and beverage company with a complementary portfolio of brands, including Frito-Lay, Gatorade, Pepsi-Cola, Quaker, and Tropicana.
 It operates through the following business segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; and Africa, Middle East and South Asia The Frito-Lay North America segment markets, distributes, and sells snack foods under the Lay’s, Doritos, Cheetos, Tostitos, Fritos, Ruffles, and Santitas brands.